Psalm 3: Eastern Orthodox Church

-Psalm 3 is the first of "The Six Psalms" which are read as part of every Orthros (Matins) service.
-During the reading of the Six Psalms, movement and noise are strongly discouraged, as it is regarded as one of the most holy moments of the Orthros service.
+Psalm 3 is the first of the "Six Psalms" which are read as part of every (Matins) service.
+During the reading of the "Six Psalms", movement and noise are strongly discouraged, as it is regarded as one of the most holy moments of the service.

 Coptic Orthodox Church

 In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime, as well as the first watch of the Midnight office.

 Catholic Church

 About 530 in the Rule of St. Benedict, Benedict of Nursia chose Psalm 3 for the beginning of the office of matins, namely as the first psalm in the liturgy of the Benedictine during the year.
 In the abbeys that preserve the tradition, it is currently the first Psalm Sunday for the office of vigils.
 In the current Liturgy of the Hours, Psalm 3 is sung or recited the first Office of Readings on Sunday of the week, after the first two psalms.